 Our topic for this term is 'Animals including humans' where we will be looking at the basic needs of animals for survival.
 During our first lesson we discussed the different life stages that humans go through and the common features of each stage.
 There were a number of entertaining conversations to be heard - particularly those involving growing teeth/hair and why teenagers sleep a lot!

 Swimming and tag rugby are the topics for this term.
-Swimming commenced on Monday morning at Whitstable pool and the children were all raring to go.
-Tag rugby will be on a Thursday afternoon and we will be focusing on the skills of catching, throwing and dodging.
+Swimming is on Monday mornings at Whitstable pool and the children have been very enthusiastic.
+Tag rugby lessons are on a Thursday afternoon and we have been focusing on the skills of catching, throwing and dodging.

 Islam is our theme for this term and we began learning about this religion by finding out the main aspects of life and how it is the same / differs from Christianity.

-Ms Burrows is returning with her wonderful style of art teaching to inspire the Red Class children this term.
-She will be linking their art to the theme of survival and creating a wonderful jungle scene for display.
+Ms Burroughs is returning with her wonderful style of art teaching to inspire the Red Class children this term.
+She is linking the children's art to the theme of survival and creating a wonderful jungle scene for display.

-In addition, Ms Diamond will be providing recorder lessons for the children every Tuesday afternoon.
+In addition, Ms Diamond has been providing recorder lessons for the children every Tuesday afternoon.